AliceRSMei/MFGNet-Gear/README.md

 }
 ```

-A dataset descriptor paper is in preparation for IEEE Data Descriptions.
+A dataset descriptor paper is in preparation.

 ## License